Sparronator9999/YAMDCC/README.md

 7.  ???
 8. Profit!

-Make sure to only use matching `yamdccsvc.exe` and `ConfigEditor.exe` together, otherwise you may encounter issues (that means `net stop yamdccsvc` first, then compile).
+Make sure to only use matching `yamdccsvc.exe` and `ConfigEditor.exe`/`yamdcc.exe` together, otherwise you may encounter issues (that means `net stop yamdccsvc` first, then compile).

 ### From the command line